mengtong-personal/chrome-tab-organizer/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar to open the popup
+### Button Interface
-2. Use the "Organize" button to group tabs by domain
+- Click "Organize" to group tabs by domain
-3. Use the "Deduplicate" button to remove duplicate tabs
+- Click "Dedup" to remove duplicate tabs
-4. Click on any group to jump to the first tab of that domain
-5. Use keyboard shortcuts for quick access to features
+- Click "Merge" to move all tabs from other windows to the current window

+### Keyboard Shortcuts
+- `Command+Shift+8` (Mac) / `Ctrl+Shift+8` (Windows/Linux): Organize tabs by domain
+- `Command+Shift+9` (Mac) / `Ctrl+Shift+9` (Windows/Linux): Remove duplicate tabs
+- `Command+Shift+0` (Mac) / `Ctrl+Shift+0` (Windows/Linux): Merge all tabs from other windows

+## Features in Detail

+### Organize by Domain
+- Groups tabs by their main domain (e.g., google.com, github.com)
+- Preserves pinned tabs at the start
+- Maintains tab order within each domain group

+### Remove Duplicates
+- Identifies tabs with the same URL
+- Keeps the first occurrence of each URL
+- Removes all other duplicates

+### Merge Windows
+- Moves all tabs from other windows to the current window
+- Preserves all tabs, including pinned ones
+- Appends tabs to the end of the current window

 ## Development

 The extension is built using vanilla JavaScript and Chrome Extension APIs.
-The main components are:
+The code is organized into:

 - `popup.html`: The extension's popup interface
-- `popup.js`: Handles UI interactions and displays tab groups
+- `popup.js`: Handles popup UI interactions
 - `background.js`: Manages keyboard shortcuts and background tasks
+- `utils.js`: Contains utility functions for tab management
-- `styles.css`: Styling for the popup interface
+- `styles.css`: Defines the extension's styling

 ## Privacy